diannedaian/61040-portfolio/assignments/problemset2.md

 ### 1. Context

 Contexts in NonceGeneration are namespaces that scope where uniqueness must be preserved.
 In the URL shortening app, the natural context is the short URL base (domain), so that each domain maintains its own pool of unique suffixes.
-For example, given `tinyurl.com/abc` and `myshort.ly/abc`, they should be able to coexist within the same base.
+For example, given `tinyurl.com/abc` and `myshort.ly/abc`, they can co-exist because they’re in different bases.

 ### 2. Storing used strings